ibm-cloud-docs/billing-usage/viewing_usage.md

 # Viewing your usage
 {: #viewingusage}

-You can view your usage details, including a summary of estimated charges for all resources, services, and support plans that are used per month in your organizations, from the Usage page in the {{site.data.keyword.Bluemix}} console.
+You can view your {{site.data.keyword.cloud}} usage details, including a summary of estimated charges for all resources, services, and support plans that are used per month in your organizations, from the Usage page in the console.
 {:shortdesc}

+## Before you begin
+{: #view-usage-permissions}

+Ensure that you have the access that's required to view usage data for the resources.
+Access can be assigned at the account level or to individual resource groups and Cloud Foundry orgs.
+* To view usage for all resources in the account, you need an access policy with the Administrator role on the Billing account management service.
+* To view usage only for specific {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) resources, you need the Viewer role on the resource group.
+* To view usage only for specific Cloud Foundry services, you need the Billing manager role must be applied at the org level.
 Billing managers can see the details for only the organizations in which they are assigned the Billing manager role.
-{: note}

-## Viewing usage permissions
-{: #view-usage-permissions}

-For resources that are managed by Cloud Foundry, the Billing manager role must be applied at the org level.
-To see {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) resource usage, the Viewer role must be applied to the resource group.
-For more information about permission roles, see [IAM access](/docs/iam?topic=iam-userroles), [Cloud foundry access](/docs/iam?topic=iam-cfaccess), or [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission).
+For more information about access roles, see [IAM access](/docs/iam?topic=iam-userroles) and [Cloud foundry access](/docs/iam?topic=iam-cfaccess).

 ## Viewing service usage details
 {: #services}